 When the company started manufacturing Roundup, it also started marketing genetically modified seeds that could resist Glyphosate.
 Consumers could now use Roundup to kill weeds and other invasive vegetation without destroying crops or plants.
 In 1996, Roundup sales took off.

-In 2018, Bayer, a German pharmaceutical goliath, acquired Monsanto for $63 billion after a tough buyout battle and intense anti-trust scrutiny.
-With the purchase of Monsanto came all the legal issues the company faced over the past few years.
+In 2018, Bayer, a German pharmaceutical Goliath, acquired Monsanto for $63 billion after a tough buyout battle and intense anti-trust scrutiny.
+All the legal issues the company faced over the past few years came with the purchase of Monsanto.
 When Bayer completed the buyout, thousands of lawsuits were filed in courts nationwide, linking Roundup to non-Hodgkin’s lymphoma.

 Ehline Law Firm and our California trial attorneys have extensive experience pursuing personal injury lawsuits against negligent companies.
 If you’re suffering from Roundup-related illness, you may qualify for compensation.
 Contact us now for a free consultation on your case.